 The Project

 First, a little context.
 Sara is a personality-driven and SEO copywriter who offers website copy, brand messaging, business consulting and VIP Days (where you can hire her to do sales pages, email marketing, and more).
-On top of all that, she also has a new course coming out in 2022 and a shop where she sells copy templates, SEO guides, merch, and digital downloads.
+On top of all that, she also has a copywriting course for business owners, mentorship for new copywriters, and a whooooooole lotta resources.

 (Ahem—if you’re looking for a way to diversify your business’s income, just poke around Sara’s site.
 She is the queen of creating offers at different price points, including free—her blog is a wealth of knowledge and I’m obsessed.)

 BTL Copy is also a book-themed concept brand, meaning books and libraries are part of her whole vibe in one way or another.
-All in all, I had my work cut out for me.
+All in all, the amount of content meant I had my work cut out for me.

 Goals & Deliverables

 The main goal of every website I work on is to convert.
-In Sara’s case, our focus was on selling her services (her most popular and highest ticket offers).
+In Sara’s case, our #1 focus was on selling her services (her most popular and highest ticket offers).
+But of course, we wanted the passive sales too!

 Among our list of goals included:

-- Allow Sara’s fiery personality to shine through the greens, blues, and beiges she loves
+• Allow Sara’s fiery personality to shine through the greens, blues, and whites she loves

 In order to meet these goals, we planned for a decently-sized website build.
 (And it absolutely was.
-All in all, we created 8 main pages, 3 product pages, plus a mini sales page template that she can duplicate and use whenever she wants.)
+All in all, we created more than 50 custom pages for her.
+(Yeah, I know– what the hell!?!?
+Don’t worry, most people’s websites aren’t that huge.)

 Design Challenges